 - Comparing apples with apples: You can't make proper comparisons if everyone is using different terms to describe the same things.
 CLASSIE brings order to the chaos.

-For grantmakers using the SmartyGrants software, we'll be providing some additional powerful incentives to start using CLASSIE:
+For grantmakers using the SmartyGrants software, we provide some additional powerful incentives to start using CLASSIE:

-- Dashboards: We'll be rolling out dashboards to give SmartyGrants users instant access to data-driven insights.
+- Dashboards: The SmartyGrants Dashboard gives SmartyGrants users instant access to data-driven, CLASSIE-derived insights.

 - Overlays: We are also working towards developing tools to allow grantmakers to overlay their data with information from other sources - e.g. demographic data from the Australian Bureau of Statistics.